derelinesrindeniz/ani-paylasimi/README.md

 - CSS
 - JavaScript
 - Supabase
-- GitHub
+- Git & GitHub
 - Vercel

 ## Live Demo

 https://berfin-emre-dugun.vercel.app/

-## Screenshots

-### Desktop

-_Add screenshot here_

-### Mobile

-_Add screenshot here_

 ## About

-This project was developed as a personal project to gain hands-on experience with frontend development, backend integration, file storage, authentication, and deployment while building a solution for a real-world use case.
+This project was built to gain practical experience in frontend development, backend integration, authentication, file storage, and deployment while creating a solution for a real-world use case.